Our latest publication has dropped! 📜

 Matthias Eberl

-Professor Eberl leads a research group at Cardiff University investigating the immune response to acute bacterial infections, and is a core member of the Superbugs team.
+Matthias is Professor for Translational Immunology at Cardiff University where he leads a research group investigating the immune response to acute bacterial infections.
+He is also Academic Lead for Public Involvement and Engagement at Cardiff’s School of Medicine and a core member of the Superbugs team.

 Previous